jampajeen/datatables-uikit-crud-plugin/README.md

 });
 ```

-*** You can see full completed example in test/index.html
+*** You can see completed example in test/index.html

 See also official [UIKit website](http://getuikit.com/)